bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 # Build-a-Custom-Dock

-This Guide will allow you to craft a custom MacOS dock for your environment.
+This Guide allows you to craft a custom MacOS dock for your environment.
 I wrote this to be deployed from Jamf Pro but you can use any MDM.

 The custom dock will be built once, on first login, for any user that logs in to the Mac.